Navigation

 Customer relations

-10 minutes, average waiting time at help desks, and 80 seconds, average waiting time at the call center.
+10 minutes, average waiting time at help desks and 80 seconds, average waiting time at call centres in 2024.

 -